Skip to content

 allowed_tools: []

 MCP server connections are established when the node starts executing.
-If a server fails to connect, you’ll see a message like:
+If a server the workflow configured via mcp: fails to connect, you’ll see a message like:

 MCP server connection failed: github (failed)